 Developing Your Social Media Strategy

 As mentioned earlier, your social media strategy serves as a map or blueprint for your social media marketing efforts.
 There are some questions that you need to answer and a few areas that you need to get right.
 If you plan to hire a social media management agency, they will create a social media strategy for you.
-Follow the list bellow to create your own social media strategy.
+Follow the list below to create your own social media strategy.

 1) Who Owns Social Media in Your Organization?